aoanla/SRDBlog-Src/posts/2020/04/RollerDerbyFamily.rst

 Both approaches need consideration of fairness in the number of jams provided: ending a Period without completing a complete set of "matches" would be unfair to at least some of the competitors.

+As one of the purposes of Periods as a sub-division of the Game is to allow teams to rotate their positions for fairness, we might also expect to need more Periods for a 3 or more team Game.
+Indeed, the minimum number of Periods might be expected to be equal to the number of teams (with the maximum being the number of possible combinations of teams - the factorial fo the number of competitors!).
+This implies either increasingly long games, or increasingly short periods - or a mixture of the two.

 Scoring
 --------